-A transition from in-person teaching to remote instruction is a challenging undertaking.
-The vast array of digital tools may seem overwhelming!
-It may be a good idea to anticipate a new first day of class, with new pacing, new challenges, and new oppurtunities.
-Preparation is key – as is setting reasonable expectations for yourself and students.
+Moving from in-person teaching to remote instruction is challenging – the vast array of digital tools may seem overwhelming!
+Advance preparation for teaching online is key – as is setting reasonable expectations for yourself and students.

 For a more in-depth look please visit Remote Instruction - Start Here.

-This grid is intended to give you an idea of how you can transition some of the things you do in the classroom to remote instruction.
+This grid outlines ways you can transform some of the things you do in the classroom to remote instruction.
 These are guidelines and starting points.
 If you have any questions please reach out to email@example.com

 Attendance + Participation

-Within a BlueJeans meeting, there a several view options:
+Within a video conference, there are several view options:

-Views are disabled in BlueJeans after 25 people have joined the meeting.
+BlueJeans - Views are disabled after 25 people have joined the meeting.

 PollEverywhere can be used to create the polls ahead of time and either add them to your slides or share the link via chat with your students when appropriate.

-For one-on-one meetings or specific small groups, curated BlueJeans meetings should be scheduled.
+For one-on-one meetings or specific small groups, curated video conferences should be scheduled.

-Be aware that your whole desktop is being displayed, and make sure to disable personal notifications.
+If you choose to share your entire desktop, be aware that your whole desktop is being displayed, and make sure to minimize or close personal documents and disable personal notifications.